Alghuti-Portfolio/Q-Block_401/README.md

 Q : Does [H.R.
 5665](https://www.congress.gov/117/bills/hr5665/BILLS-117hr5665rfs.pdf) serve a similar purpose as the US Madinah Mission?

 A : Click the [link](https://drive.google.com/file/d/1O2XvDtAFoumZ_opt9QvsUlZWOj7TgQnR/view?usp=drivesdk) and read.
 The US Government has a stain that will remain for the rest of its history.
 It will not be considered as a legitimate source of information.
-Nor does anyone anticipate any gesture of goodwill towards the faith community.
-The damage that has been done is beyond repair.
+Nor does anyone anticipate any gesture of goodwill from the government towards the faith community.
+The damage is beyond repair.